Zer0CoolX/Fedora-KDE-Minimal-Install-Guide/README.md

 * `kfind` (KDE package used for files searches)
 * `plasma-pk-updates` (KDE applet for software updates)
 * `plasma-discover` (KDE GUI package manager, I am not a big fan and prefer to use `dnf` from the terminal.
 If you elect to use it, there may be other packages to install to add features to it.)
+* `firewall-config` (GUI for working with firewalld, the default firewall included with Fedora, AFAIK)

 ### Optional Packages
 So far we dont have the typical programs most people may really want, like a browser.
 The beauty is at this stage we can pick and chose anything we want.
 You want Chrome and I want Firefox, no problem install what you want.